Introduction

 Increase Income?

 Household: We have sufficient income for manageable expenses.
 I draw retirement income.
-My wife, bless her heart, is <deleted by Mrs. Appalachian Irishman> years younger than me, so she must work another year or so.
-By God's grace and our wisdom, we manage the best that we can, to keep expenses below our income.
+My wife, bless her heart, is <deleted by Mrs. Appalachian Irishman> years younger than me, so she must work for another year or so.
+By God's grace and our wisdom, we manage the best that we can to keep expenses below our income.

-USSA: the “guvrmint” has sufficient income but unmanageable expenses.
-The Fiscal Data on Treasury.gov section is: “How much revenue has the U.S. government collected this year?”
-(Note: scroll down to the “Federal Revenue Overview” segment.)
+USSA: The “guvrmint” has sufficient income but unmanageable expenses.
+The Fiscal Data on Treasury.gov section is “How much revenue has the U.S. government collected this year?”
+(Note: Scroll down to the “Federal Revenue Overview” segment.)

-That segment states that, in fiscal year 2022, the USSA “guvrmint” collected $4.90 trillion ($4,900,000,000,000) in revenue.
+That segment states that in fiscal year 2022 the USSA “guvrmint” collected $4.90 trillion ($4,900,000,000,000) in revenue.
 It spent $6.27 trillion ($6,270,000,000,000).
 The deficit, thus, was $1.37 trillion ($1,370,000,000,000).
-(Note that it reports $1.38 trillion deficit, but $1.37 trillion is correct by my math.)
+Note that it reports a $1.38 trillion deficit, but $1.37 trillion is correct according to math.

 Isn't $4.90 trillion ($4,900,000,000,000) in revenue enough?
 The “guvrmint” may try to increase taxes.
 Wisdom dictates, however, that it must control and reduce its runaway spending!
 This leads to the next question.